Ensuring the safety of our agricultural raw materials

 But the crop is also host to a wide range of fungal pathogens or diseases and pests that attack and damage cereals.
 Farmers will normally use:

-Pesticides (chemical and non-chemical) are essential for food production.
-Even in organic farming, a limited range of pesticides are allowed.
+Plant protection products (chemical and non-chemical) are essential for food production.
+Even in organic farming, a limited range of them are allowed.
 There are however Maximum Residue Limits (MRLs) and EU pesticide laws are the strictest in the world.

 Grains represent a significant source of food-borne contaminants, the main ones being mycotoxins but also heavy metals (cadmium and lead).
 Whole grains usually contain more contaminants than refined products, although they also provide more nutrients which are good for health.
 Strict regulatory thresholds aim to minimise the risk of contaminants to public health and millers take great care to apply them.